-The term of this Agreement is for a period commencing as of March 20, 2013 and ending on September 30, 2022, and shall be automatically renewed for additional 5 year periods after September 30, 2022, unless either party provides the other party at least 180 days written notice of its intent to not renew.
+The renewal term of this Agreement is for a period commencing as of October 1, 2022 and ending on September 30, 2027, and shall be automatically renewed for additional 5 year periods after September 30, 2027, unless either party provides the other party at least 180 days written notice of its intent to not renew.
 The District shall have a right to terminate this Agreement effective immediately at any time due to the Association's failure to perform in accordance with the terms of this Agreement or upon 365 days' notice without a showing of cause.